DARE PHOTOGRAPHY • UK-WIDE NIGERIAN WEDDINGS

 Highlight: wine carrying + family introductions

-We planned elders-first portraits and captured the key exchange moments without interrupting the flow.
+We planned elders-first portraits and captured key exchange moments without interrupting the ceremony flow.

 White Wedding (Church)